jcheminform/fpadmet/README.md

 ```

 ## Using FPADMET

+Usage of FPADMET is governed by a bash script.
+The input to the script is a file containing SMILES strings.
+The "-a" option allows for the calculation of prediction uncertainty (in the case of regression) and confidence (for classification).
+The output files are written to the **RESULTS** directory.

 ```
 bash runadmet.sh -f molecule.smi -p ## -a
 ```
 **where "##" can be one of the following:**

-The input is a file containing SMILES strings.
-The "-a" option allows for the calculation of prediction uncertainty (in the case of regression) and confidence (for classification).

 ```
  1: Anticommensal Effect on Human Gut Microbiota